rstar2/live-report/apps/webcam/README.md

 ## Run on "production"

+- First build it with `npm run build`
+- NOTE: it's better to setup correct timezone in the device with `tzselect`
-Use pm2 to run it, so inside the project folder run ```pm2 start --name live-report-webcam npm -- run start```
+- Use pm2 to run it, so inside the project folder run ```pm2 start --name live-report-webcam npm -- run start```

-Also can make it run on server startup (e.g as a service)
+- Also can make it run on server startup (e.g as a service)
 ```pm2 startup``` and use the script it outputs.
 Note all processed that are needed to be started on reboot (server startup) are necessary to be "saved", so do this with ```pm2 save```, e.g. the whole "pm2 list" is run as a service.
 Note a name can be set with ```pm2 startup --service-name <name>```